Orange Aphids: How To Get Rid Of Orange Milkweed Aphids

 An essential oil spray is one of many household remedies that will work on the oleander aphid.

-Mix 4 to 5 drops of clove, peppermint, rosemary, and/or thyme to 1 cup of water and mix it all into a spray bottle.
+Mix 4 to 5 drops of clove, peppermint, rosemary, or thyme into 1 cup of water and mix it into a spray bottle.

 You can spray your plants every 2 to 3 days in the morning or evening, and the oils will slowly kill off the infestation.